matejak/imreg_dft/doc/overview.rst

 Requirements
 ------------
-See the setup.py script for the exact specification.
+See the ``requirements.txt`` file in the project's root for the exact specification.
 Generally, you will need ``numpy`` and ``scipy`` for the algorithm functionality and ``matplotlib`` for plotting.

 Notes